ringhilterra/DSE200-Python-Data-Analysis/README.md

 # DSE200-Python_for_Data_Analysis

 Work for Fall Quarter 2017 UCSD M.A.S Program.
+Python for Data Analysis class, DSE 200 .

 You can view the .ipynb notebook files on [nbviewer](https://nbviewer.jupyter.org/github/ringhilterra/DSE200-Python_for_Data_Analysis/tree/master/).